JCSDA/spack-stack/doc/source/Platforms.rst

    module purge
    module use module use /work/noaa/da/jedipara/spack-stack/modulefiles module load miniconda/3.9.7
-   # Only required when using spack-stack, not when building spack-stack
-   module load ecflow/5.8.4

 For ``spack-stack-1.0.0`` with Intel, load the following modules after loading miniconda and ecflow: